 If you’re experiencing symptoms of depression that seem to be related to your pregnancy or the birth of your child, you might consider the following options:

 There are a number of different recommended treatments for postpartum depression.
-A panel of experts recently reported that Cognitive Behavioral Therapy (CBT) and Interpersonal Psychotherapy may be the most effective treatments for most women.
+A panel of experts recently reported that the following therapy types may be the most effective treatments for most women:

 Some other common options include: